Smart retrofit of home’s smallest room is key to future aging in place.

 How did you handle heating this room?
 Would it be practical to put radiant floor heat under the tiles?
 What would you recommend for heating?

 This room being so small and well-insulated, along with being directly next to a well-heated and insulated space was not a concern.
 A Panasonic Whisper green fan also draws warm air into the space.
 If we were to add radiant heat, a heated floor mat by Nuheat, the leading radiant electric floor heating system, would be our preference and could be easily controlled with a thermostat for the space.
-If you wanted to utilize the existing radiator baseboard heater you could run Wirsbo piping while updating the valves for that (checking with a plumber for actual needs is best).Back to Field Notes
+If you wanted to use the existing radiator baseboard heater you could run Wirsbo piping while updating the valves for that (checking with a plumber for actual needs is best).Back to Field Notes